 Developmental dysplasia of the hip (DDH) is a condition where the "ball and socket" joint of the hip does not properly form in babies and young children.

 It's sometimes called congenital dislocation of the hip, or hip dysplasia.

 The hip joint attaches the thigh bone (femur) to the pelvis.
 The top of the femur (femoral head) is rounded, like a ball, and sits inside the cup-shaped hip socket.

 In DDH, the socket of the hip is too shallow and the femoral head is not held tightly in place, so the hip joint is loose.
 In severe cases, the femur can come out of the socket (dislocate).

 DDH may affect 1 or both hips, but it's more common in the left hip.
-It's also more common in girls and firstborn children.
+It's also more common in: